-GEOG 70100 Geographic Thought and Theory Wednesdays 5:35-8:25
+GEOG 70100/38329 Geographic Thought and Theory Wednesday 5:35-8:25 Hybrid-alternating weeks live and on Zoom Fall 2021

 During this semester, we will examine a number of major theories and scholars in 20th and 21st century geography.
 We will examine aspects of the theories, and then analyze and discuss research articles and review articles written from within those theories.
 You will also individually delve into the research of scholars working in the theories we will examine.
 We are not covering all geographic theories, but we will be looking at work in both human and physical geography from multiple perspectives.